18F/handbook/docs/03-policies/expenses.md

 1. [Log your reciepts to Harvest](../04-how-we-work/tools/harvest.md#tracking-expenses)
 2. Once all reciepts are logged, add a comment to the Trello card indicating the total amount of expenses incurred.
-3. Move your card from the "Approved" column to the "Submitted" column.
+3. Move your card from the "Approved" column to the "Submitted" column. (note that the Approver listed above needs to be the one to move your card from "Submitted" to "Approved" first.)
 4. Admin/Judy will reimburse the expense amount and move the card to the "Reimbursed" column.

 ## Expense guidelines